Extending Arnprior’s Natural Heritage

 - – Donate to the Trail Extension Project.
 The Club is a registered charity.

 - – Post your trail experiences on our Facebook group: Friends of the Macnamara Trail.

 - – Join us!
 Become a club member.
 Sign up on our Membership page.

 - – Want to add a commemorative bench to the trail?
 Contact us.

-The Club gratefully acknowledges the support of the following companies for generously contributing to the success of this project.
+The Club gratefully acknowledges the support of the following companies and individuals for generously contributing to the success of this project.

 Passionate in her love of family, friends, and nature